primitivefinance/primitive-dodoc/README.md

 export default config;
 ```

-Here are all the configuration parameters that are currently available, as said above, all of them are entirely optional:
+Here are all the configuration parameters that are currently available, but as said above, all of them are entirely optional:

 | Parameter | Description | Default value |
 | -------- | -------- | -------- |